 The Effectiveness of Abstinence as a Mechanism of Rehab and Recovery

-But for someone who is truly addicted, abstinence is often a more effective mechanism of rehab and recovery.
+For someone who is truly addicted, abstinence is a more effective mechanism of rehab and recovery.
 And for anyone dealing with addiction to illegal substances such as heroin, abstinence reduces potential legal issues.

-Drug or alcohol addiction — not overuse, but actual chemical dependency — isn’t a bad habit someone can break with willpower.
+Drug or alcohol addiction — not overuse, but actual chemical dependency — isn’t a bad habit someone can break with willpower alone.
 It’s a chronic illness, and abstinence is often part of the prescription for seeking wellness.

 AA pioneered a complete and supported approach to abstinence as part of addiction treatment.
 This is an international programme that allows people struggling with alcohol addiction to meet with individuals who are facing or have faced similar issues.

 Narcotics Anonymous follows the same concept as AA but is geared toward those who are addicted to drugs.
-Both AA and NA programmes can be worked while someone is in formal treatment, but individuals can also locate community meetings and attend them for free.
+NA programmes can be worked while someone is in formal treatment, but individuals can also locate community meetings and attend them for free.